sjcode236/platf/sre/Prometheus.md

 **Prometheus (The Collector & Database):**  Acts as the central "brain."
 It goes out to your servers at regular intervals, pulls (scrapes) the data from Node Exporter, stores it historically as a time-series database, and allows you to query it for alerts and dashboards.

+Node Exporter:-
+- Primary Role:= Collect hardware and OS metrics (CPU, RAM, disk).
+- Execution := Runs as a lightweight agent on the target machine.
+- Storage := Stateless; only displays current metrics in real-time.
+- Data Flow := Exposes an HTTP /metrics endpoint for Prometheus to pull.
+Prometheus :-
+- Primary Role:= Scrape, store, query, and alert on metrics.
+- Execution := Runs centrally as a server or cluster application.
+- - Storage := Stateful; stores data over time using a time-series database.
+  - sdasd =alksflkadsj
+- Data Flow := Initiates the scrape and saves the data.